Updated 27 March 2018

 The macro MIStep duplicates many of the facilities in MONOTONE REG statement in proc MI, but adds the facility to regress on previous residuals rather than previous absolute values.
-This allows it to fit marginal methods such as J2R and CIR, and causal using an efficient stepwise algorithm.
+This allows it to fit marginal methods such as J2R and CIR, and Causal (White et al) using an efficient stepwise algorithm.

 The macro also allows imputation under models which include treatment switching.
-So can be used for impution based on post-withdrawal experience.
+So can be used for imputation based on post-withdrawal experience.

 Includes an MIAnalyze macro that fits a univariate ANOVA model and summarises least-squares means and their differences using Rubin’s rules.
 Multiple calls are appended to form a single dataset for comparing methods.